Here are the top Institutional holders of Nerdy Inc. (NRDY) shares

 Sponsored

-The stock witnessed a 18.45% gain in the last 1 month and extending the period to 3 months gives it a 59.54%, and is -7.69% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 17.76% over the week and 11.74% over the month.
+The stock witnessed a 62.62% gain in the last 1 month and extending the period to 3 months gives it a 59.52%, and is 7.72% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 18.41% over the week and 13.13% over the month.

 Nerdy Inc. (NRDY) Analyst Forecasts